-Tenth US president and the first to succeed a president because of the officeholder's death, who led the way for the annexation of Texas in 1845.
+Tenth U.S. president and the first to succeed a president because of the officeholder's death.
+He led the way for the annexation of Texas in 1845.

-He was raised with his two brothers and five sisters on Greenway Plantation in Virginian and he started practicing law when he was 19 years old.
+He was raised with his two brothers and five sisters on Greenway Plantation in Virginia.
+He started practicing law when he was 19 years old.